 Question: What size should a bracelet be when finished?

-Answer: 8 to 9 inches long, and that includes the buckle.
+Answer: 8 to 9 inches long.

 Question: How much cord should I use?

 Answer: Your cord should be 7 1/2 feet.
 When you cut your cord, please heat the ends until they begin to melt, and then squeeze flat with a pair of pliers.
 This will keep the inside strands from spilling out while you make the bracelet.

 Question: What colors are acceptable?

 Answer: We ask that you use muted colors, or colors that will blend with our troops’ uniforms.
 Please do NOT use neon colors such as pink, yellow, orange, or green.
 Our troops go out of their way to blend into their environment, and a sniper can see a neon color from 500 yards away.
 We also ask that you use gender neutral colors since the bracelets will be going to both men and women.

 We do not accept reflective cord.
 It reflects light just as the name implies and this is truly a safety issue for our troops in the field.
 White is just a bad color, as it gets dirty the first time they go on patrol.